friendl74/WordShuffle/README.md

 # WordShuffle
-An old program I originally programmed in Amiga BASIC, that I'm recreating in Python
+An old program I originally programmed in Amiga BASIC, that I'm now recreating in Python